 Every heating system is unique, but there are a number of common elements of HVAC maintenance appointments that are performed across the board.
 First, the heat exchanger is checked for any cracks or signs of deterioration.
 Burners are then removed and cleaned if necessary, as are the pilot and pilot assembly.
 The fan switch is then checked and adjusted, followed by an inspection of safety controls and gas lines.
 Parts are then lubricated, air filters are typically replaced and the system is checked for functionality.

 In most cases, annual maintenance can help to prevent sudden breakdown and the need for emergency repairs, saving you time, comfort and money in the process.
 Maintenance will also increase energy efficiency within the home, ensuring that you don’t lose valuable heat throughout the winter.

-As a homeowner in Lawton, OK or Wichita Falls, TX, you owe it to yourself to ensure that your furnace is ready for the winter, and the team at Pippin is here to help.
+As a homeowner in Lawton, OK you owe it to yourself to ensure that your furnace is ready for the winter, and the team at Pippin is here to help.